Tier Availability

 The “needed” side of the math comes entirely from Category Targets.
 For every visible spending category with a target, Purpose Budget computes a monthly needed amount (the same number that drives per-row guidance on the budget page) and sums them up.

 Important: Categories without a target contribute $0 to the check.
-If you have expected paychecks added but no targets set, Monthly Plan Check will read balanced (because the total need is $0).
+If you have expected paychecks added but no targets set, Monthly Plan Check shows Finish setting up your plan — it won’t show a green balanced, because a plan with no targets isn’t something it can check yet.
 With no paychecks and no targets, it stays in the setup needed hero state.
 Either way, the check is designed for the targeting workflow — add targets to the bills and savings goals you want it to plan around.

 Categories that are excluded from the total even if they have targets: